 www.fayette-news.comIndustry News and Trends.
 What’s up and coming?
 What is going to be setting the stage for our future in the automotive industry?
 Use your insider knowledge or even a quick Google search for inspiration and get to sharing your findings with your readers.

 www.news.vice.comTop 10 Lists.
 Car dealerships have a unique advantage in blogging because they have the entire automotive industry to play with.
 This means you can compare and contrast vehicles on your blog, and you can make lists.
 Top 10 lists, or countdown lists, are great for showing readers which vehicles are great for a certain use.
 For instance, you can write a post about the “Top 10 Safest Cars of the Year,” or have a bit of fun with your list and write the “Top 10 Dream Cars.”

 Best Road Trip Destinations.
 You sell cars.
 People love to take road trips.
 If you’re a fan of road-tripping yourself, you can combine business with pleasure and write about some great destinations here in the US (or worldwide).
 You can even talk about which vehicles are the best for taking on these long excursions.

 www.miketoler.comQuestions to ask when buying a car.
-I myself have purchased several vehicles from a dealer, and I still feel like I’m forgetting to ask questions when I go in.
+I have purchased several cars from a dealer, and I still feel like I forget to ask questions when I go in.
 Buying a new car can be daunting.
-Why not offer some advice about what questions to ask or what to look for when coming in to buy a car?
-That way your customers feel more prepared once they walk through your doors.
+Why not offer some advice about what questions to ask or what to look for when buying a car?
+That way, your customers feel more prepared once they walk through your doors.

 Those are just some general topics you can start with.
 Using those topic ideas, you can expand on them and write numerous articles.
 If you’re still not feeling inspired, here’s a list of topics you can choose that are a bit more specific: